England Golf Breaks: Top Ranked Courses on the Mackenzie Trail

 Moortown Golf Club

 Moortown off the back tees is now up to 7000 yards (par 71 SSS 75) and it possesses some very testing, long par fours.
 It is a classic moorland course with lovely bouncy turf.
 The fairways are wide many are flanked with heather, but despite the length, accuracy is the more important strategy.

 The 10th hole is known as Gibraltar and is the signature hole of the course (156 yards par 3).
 The name comes from it being built over a large rock.
 The thought-provoking holes, in keeping with MacKenzie principles offer a great deal of variety in look feel and shot-making.

 Hadley Wood Golf Club

-The course plays 6,517 yards from the back tees, in the classic four par-fives and four par-threes configuration and lives up fully to its par 72.
-It is challenging, enjoyable and thought provoking with some long drives down the fairways and other holes which require accurate and precise putting.
+The course plays 6,517 yards from the back tees, in the classic four par-fives and four par-threes configurations and lives up fully to its par 72.
+It is challenging, enjoyable and thought-provoking with some long drives down the fairways and other holes which require accurate and precise putting.